-TPT 1 teachers the art of correct reasoning.
+TPT Primer and TPT 1 teach the art of correct reasoning.
 The basic conceptual structures are St. Thomas's three acts of the mind and the categorical syllogism.
 We deal in terms, statements, and syllogisms.

-TPT 2 teaches more logic and the art of communicating "well," adding the perfections of beauty and emotional value to the truths of language
+TPT 2: Advanced Logic & Rhetoric begins with material logic, a close consideration of meaning itself.
+Then turns to the art of communicating "well," adding beauty and emotional value to the truths of language.

 "The study of philosophy is not that we may know what men have thought, but what the truth of things is." ~ Thomas Aquinas

 Additional readings in philosophy and theology make up a significant part of the material in Great Books.
-In addition, catechesis, the practice of religion, and sacramental preparation should take place in the homes and parishes of the students.
+Catechesis, the practice of religion, and sacramental preparation should take place in the homes and parishes of the students and are the focus of the Spiritual Formation courses.
 Formal intellectual training in these areas, as important as they are, are not intended to and cannot simply take the place of the lived experience of religion in the home.